14 Top-Rated Things to Do in Ojai, CA

-Once inside, you can explore two rooms of exhibits that unveil the valley's history, from the Chumash Indians to present-day stories from the descendents of Ojai's first settlers.
+Once inside, you can explore two rooms of exhibits that unveil the valley's history, from the Chumash Indians to present-day stories from the descendants of Ojai's first settlers.
 Highlights include the Chumash Interpretive Garden and the Sespe Wilderness diorama.

 Insider's Tip: A corner of the building hosts a tourist information office.
-Head in here to get the most out of your visit to Ojai and sign up for a 10:30am Saturday historic walking tour of downtown, which includes admission to the museum.
+Head in here to get the most out of your visit to Ojai, and sign up for a 10:30am Saturday historic walking tour of downtown, which includes admission to the museum.

 7. Enjoy a Weekend Getaway at Ojai Valley Inn

 If you're looking for romantic things to do in Ojai, you can't beat snuggling up in a plush suite at the Ojai Valley Inn.
 Set on 220 picturesque acres, peppered with oaks, this sprawling oasis is one of California's top resorts.

 Hide away in one of the comfy contemporary Spanish-style suites, or splurge on a penthouse suite.
 Then amp up the romance even more with a couples' spa treatment at the luxe 31,000-foot spa village.
 If you're more of a creative type, head to the Artist Cottage & Apothecary, where you can try your hand at arts like candle-making, painting, and floral design.